 Developed for shorter attention spans, our camps will keep the busiest of 4, 5 & 6 year olds engaged.
 Campers will explore the theme of the week through outdoor exploration, puppet shows, storybooks, music and movement activities, critter devotions, helping hands service learning activities and nature art projects specifically designed for this age group.
 Children must be 4 years old by the start of camp, ready to attend independently, and must be toilet trained.
 The session fee covers healthy snacks, nature art project materials, lots of individual attention, discovery take home sheets, family night activities, and loads of fun.
-Camps run Monday to Thursday, with Family Night on Thursday evening, June 13 and July 11 respectively.
-Adult/student ratio is 1:5 (limit 20 participants per session).
+Camps run Monday to Thursday from 9 am to 12 pm, with Family Night on Thursday evening.
+Adult/student ratio is 1:5 (limit 15-25 participants per session).

 For 6, 7 & 8 year olds (1st, 2nd, & 3rd Graders)

 This camp is designed to introduce very young scientists to Michigan’s flora and fauna using science inquiry methods.
 Using our theme of the week, campers will learn about the animals and plants that live in our forests, meadows, and wetlands in a hands-on, feet-in way!
 With activities appropriate for this curious and excitable age, campers will discover more about their world and their Creator as they spend time exploring the Ecosystem Preserve.
 Nature art projects, short experiments, critter devotions, helping hands service learning projects and other activities balance outdoor exploration and games.
 The session fee covers healthy snacks, nature art project materials, lots of individual attention, take home discovery sheets, family night activities, and loads of fun.
-Camps run Monday to Friday, with Family Night on Thursday evening, June 20 and July 18 respectively.
+Camps run Monday to Friday from 9 am to 12 pm, with Family Night on Thursday evening.
 Adult/student ratio is 1:8 (limit 24 participants per session).